lakshminarayanannarasimhan-star/lakshminarayanannarasimhan-star.github.io/_posts/2026-03-23-why-efforts.md

 1. Input into the system increases
 2. Flow approaches system capacity
-3. Movement slows
+3. A constraint limits further movement
-4. Accumulation builds
+4. Accumulation forms as inflow exceeds processing
-5. Output stabilizes despite increased effort
+5. Output remains unchanged despite increased effort

 ---

 ## Insight

-Effort increases activity.
+Effort increases input.

-Constraints determine results.
+Constraints determine output.

----
+Control exists at the constraint.

+Until the constraint is addressed,
+additional effort has no effect.